Is CBD in Illinois Legal ?

 So, is CBD oil and other products legal in Illinois, Now?

 The short answer is yes, CBD in Chicago and the rest of Illinois is legal.
 Although without a medical marijuana card, you’re going to be limited to purchasing CBD oil made from hemp which has less than 0.3% THC.
 (THC is the compound produced in marijuana which causes a high.)

 Illinois’ medical marijuana program allows patients suffering from a long list of medical conditions to legally purchase marijuana products, including CBD-rich cannabis oils.
-Some of the conditions on the list include ALS, cancer, Crohn’s disease, epilepsy, glaucoma, and many others.
+Some of the conditions on the list include ALS, Cancer, Crohn’s Disease, Epilepsy, Glaucoma, Diabetes, Arthritis, Chronic Pain, Multiple Sclerosis, AIDS/HIV, and many others.

 In order to purchase CBD oil that contains any useful levels of THC, right now, you’ll have to get a recommendation from a doctor.
 But it looks like that is soon to change as pro-legalization gubernatorial J.B.
 Pritzker was elected governor in this year’s midterm elections.
 Pritzker is already calling for the immediate legalization of marijuana for adult recreational use.
 This means that by the time you read this, you may no longer need a medical marijuana card to legally purchase CBD oil made from marijuana.

 In Illinois, legalizing recreational marijuana will require an act of the Illinois legislature.
 Fortunately for Pritzker and marijuana fans, the elections saw anti-prohibition lawmakers expanding their control of both legislative chambers making the passage of a legal marijuana bill highly likely.